SATURDAY, MARCH 14, 2015

 One of Northern California’s Largest and Most Colorful Parades Unites All Cultures

-Over 80 units with more than 1,000 marchers will be featured in this years parade.
+Over 50 units with nearly a thousand marchers will be featured in this years parade.
 Irish dancers in elaborate Celtic costumes, bagpipers, bands, military regiments, police and fire representatives, costumed marchers and a variety of cultural organizations bring back the luck of the Irish to the event.
-The parade will draw people from all over Northern California, bringing together thousands in the 28-acre historic state park.
+The parade draws people from all over Northern California, bringing together thousands in the 28-acre historic site.
 Last year more than 15,000 people turned out to enjoy the festivities.

 “The O’Sacramento parade is a family-centered event that has become a much-anticipated celebration.
-It is one of Sacramento’s most colorful and fun traditions,” said Chris McSwain, Business District Manager of the Old Sacramento Business Association.
-“We are proud to host this annual signature event that Northern California residents and their families can enjoy,” McSwain continued.
+It is one of Sacramento’s most colorful and fun traditions,” said Chris McSwain, Executive Director of the Old Sacramento Business Association.
+“We are proud to host this annual signature event that Northern California residents and their families can enjoy.”